gasparyanartur/brain-image-implementation/README.md

 ./scripts/container/build_singularity.sh
 ```

 The output should be an image named something like `images/brain_{datetime}.sif`.
 This is the image you will use for the slurm jobs.
+(Note, you might want to build locally and rsync to the cluster since you need sudo access.)

 ### Step 3: Setup data